 $ CFLAGS="-Wall" make script

-passes the moifier, -Wall
+passes the moifier, -Wall, to the make

 command.

-like the scope resolution operator in C++.
+Use :: like the scope resolution operator in C++.

 Although it doesn’t provide namespacing it can still be used to